grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 }
 ```

-To replace values, use the following configurations:
+You can replace values use the following configurations:

 ```
 # Replace nested object value